bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

             school={Carnegie Mellon University}
       }

- 1 The annotations will be released after revision.
+ 1 The annotations will be released after revision in the end of July 2021.

 ## Acknowledgements